dev-academy-programme/curriculum/resources/design-process-ARTICLE/README.md

 - future maintenance

 ## Designing your github.io website
 You're website will become a collection of your Dev Academy work.
 You can take you're website in many directions, but to begin it will require pages for your profile, blog and projects.
-As the course goes on, you can apply the techniques that you learn to turn your website into anything you wish.
-Some transform them into an online portfolio / CV's.
-Some purchase their own domain names to personalise their site, while many simply continue to track their journey through the writing of their blogs.

 Think about the purpose of your website and who you want to visit it.
 Potential employers will often seek out a candidates online profile and blogs to learn a little about your process and your experiences.
 Do you want to be designing your site with this in mind?
 Or do you want to use it simply as a means to complete your assignments.